Larch

-Larches are deciduous conifers in the genus Larix, of the family Pinaceae.
+Larches are deciduous conifers in the genus Larix, of the pine family, Pinaceae.
 Growing to as much as 60 m tall, they are native to the cooler regions of the Northern Hemisphere.
 They grow in lowland forests in the far north, and high in mountains further south.
 Larches are among the dominant plants in the boreal forests of Siberia and Canada, making them the most abundant genus of trees on earth.
-Larch wood is tough and relatively durable.
-The wood is used in boatbuilding, cladding, decking, garden furniture, fencing, and construction.
-Products extracted from larch include arabinogalactan, rosin, turpentine, and an essential oil.
+Larch wood is tough and relatively durable; it is used in boatbuilding, cladding, decking, garden furniture, fencing, and construction.
+Products extracted from larch include arabinogalactan (larch gum), rosin, turpentine, and an essential oil.

 Etymology

 The English name larch was recorded in 1548 by the botanist William Turner.
 It derives from the German Lärche, in turn from the Middle High German larche, which is conjectured to derive from an unrecorded Old High German name for the tree, *larihha.
 That derives from the Latin name of the tree, Larix.
-The Latin name probably was loaned from a Gaulish language spoken in the Alps.
+The Latin name probably was borrowed from a Gaulish language spoken in the Alps.